lemonyte/dvd-screensaver/readme.md

 Images from Google Images and the example project.
 ## Requirements
 * Windows operating system
-* 25 MB of free space if you are using the EXE or SCR file
+* 25 MB of free space if you are using the `.exe` or `.scr` file
-* 85 MB of free space for temporary files if you are using the EXE or SCR file
+* 85 MB of free space for temporary files if you are using the `.exe` or `.scr` file
 ## Usage
 ### `.exe` File
 Download the `dvd-screensaver.exe` file from the `dist` directory and run it from any directory of your choice.
-The EXE file is only dependent on temporary files it creates which get deleted when the program exits.
+The `.exe` file is only dependent on temporary files it creates which get deleted when the program exits.
 You may safely delete all other files that you downloaded.
 ### `.scr` File
 Make sure you have administrator permissions on your pc.